jeremyckahn/shifty/README.md

-Shifty
+Shifty - A super fun tweening engine for JavaScript
 ===

 Shifty is a tweening engine for JavaScript.
 That's it.
-Shifty is a low-level library that can be encapsulated by higher-level tools.
-At the most basic level, it does:
+Shifty is a low-level library meant to be encapsulated by higher-level tools.
+At the most basic level, it:

   * Tweening of `Number`s.
-  * Extensibility hooks for the tweening.
+  * Provides extensibility hooks for the tweening.

 Shifty is great because it focuses on doing one thing very well - tweening.
 It is optimized to run many times a second with minimal processing and memory overhead, which is necessary for smooth animations.
-To this end. the Shifty core doesn't do:
+To this end, the Shifty core doesn't do:

   * Keyframing.
   * Drawing.